 If You Have Been Exposed to Carbon Monoxide Poisoning, or If You Have Lost a Loved One Due to Carbon Monoxide Poisoning

 If you or a loved one have been exposed to carbon monoxide poisoning in the workplace, or if you have lost a loved one due to carbon monoxide poisoning on the job, you may be entitled to compensation for your injuries, as well as out of pocket costs.
-The skilled work injury lawyers in Atlanta at the Bader Law Firm, LLC are well versed in representing people who suffer workplace injury.
+The skilled work injury lawyers in Atlanta at Bader Scott Injury Lawyers are well versed in representing people who suffer workplace injury.
 Contact us today for a free consultation.